JayThibs/Zscan-and-Knife-Edge/README.md

 # Zscan-and-Knife-Edge
-Contains a Labview program to build your own Z-Scan setup as well as Matlab code making it possible to analyse the data.
+Contains a Labview program to build your own Z-Scan setup as well as Matlab code making it possible to analyse the data and obtain transmittance and Reflectance plots.
+In order to test the calibration of your setup and it is also possible to calculate the non-linear coeffecient β of a well-known material such as ZnSe.
 It also contains a function to calculate the half-width of the beam at different positions (Knife-Edge method).